 Why We Love Food Tours

 We love food tours for a couple reasons.
 The most obvious is because, well, we love food.
 More specifically, we love experiencing new foods.
 And we love exposing our kids to new foods.
 We also love food tours because it’s a great way to get to know the local culture.
 Often there is a history behind certain foods or other unique aspects that are important to its people.
 And you can sample many of these popular foods in a short amount of time – another major perk!
-Which is why we set out to see if we could do a food tour in Kyoto with kids.
+Which is why we set out to see if we could do a Kyoto food tour with kids.

 For us, scheduling food tours can be tricky because we have two young kids and we never know how they are going to act on a food tour.
 Especially when we’re on a group tour with other folks, it can sometimes give us a little bit of anxiety knowing we can’t be flexible with stops or that other participants may not be entirely thrilled with kids running around.
 That’s why we were super excited when we came across Magical Trip during our research.
 They offer a Kyoto Night Foodie Tour and the awesome part is that it says right on their website that it’s “A family-friendly experience for travelers interested in Kyoto’s local foods”.
 Ok, we’re sold.